 We are classifying vitamins based on their characteristics of solubility.

 The Lipid-Soluble Vitamins – A, D, E, and K

-The fat soluble vitamins are the vitamins A, D, E, and K. These are the vitamins requiring lipid to get used by the body.
+The fat soluble vitamins are the vitamins A, D, E, and K. These are the vitamins requiring lipids to get used by the body.
 They dissolve in these fats.
-Harmful levels can be reached, and when that happens we get vitamin poisoning which is vitamin toxicity.
+Harmful levels can be reached, and when that happens, we get vitamin poisoning which is vitamin toxicity.

-Proper absorption and digestion of the fat-soluble vitamins may need the presence of fat to even be used in the diet.
-Athletes that try out low fat diets and some lower calories diets will likely see problems arise from the absorption of these vitamins.
+Proper absorption and digestion of the fat-soluble vitamins may need the presence of fat even to be used in the diet.
+Athletes that try out low fat diets and some lower calories diets will likely see problems arising from absorbing these vitamins.

 Vitamin A – Retinol and Pro-vitamin A